cristianglezm/EvoGarden/Planning.md

 -   **`SimulationParams`**: A comprehensive interface for all simulation settings.
 This includes grid dimensions, initial actor counts, environmental factors (`humidity`, `temperature`, `wind`), and **core simulation constants** (`tickCostMultiplier`, `eggHatchTime`, etc.) to allow for easy tweaking and saving.
 It also includes the `notificationMode` to control the event system.
 -   **Actor Types**: Define interfaces for each entity:
     -   `Flower`: Must include its current state (`health`, `stamina`, `age`), its genetic properties (`genome`, `imageData`, `maxHealth`, `maxStamina`, etc.), and its position.
+    -   `FlowerSeed`: A lightweight placeholder for a flower that is being generated asynchronously in the background.
+Includes position, `health`, `maxHealth`, and a placeholder `imageData` for the stem.
     -   `Insect`: Includes `emoji`, position, `lifespan`, and `pollen` (tracking the genome and source ID of the last flower visited).
     -   `Bird`: Includes position and a `target` coordinate.
     -   `Eagle`: Includes position and a `target` coordinate (for a bird).